 Similar to yellow toadflax, the Dalmatian toadflax also possesses great spreading capacity.
 One plant is able to produce up to 25 stiff erected leaf stems.
 Each seed capsule contains up to 300 triangular slightly wrinkled small seeds, thus mature plants can produce more than half-million seeds.

 How effective are traditional control methods?

-Dr Hariet Hinz: There are cultural methods, and there are also sprayable chemicals but the plant has developed a resistance against many of the more common and inexpensive herbicides.
-These methods need to be repeated every year, so it is a very labour intensive and requires high input levels.
+Dr Hariet Hinz: There are cultural methods, and there are also sprayable chemicals but the plant has developed resistance against many of the more common and inexpensive herbicides.
+These methods need to be repeated every year, so it is very labour intensive and requires high input levels.
 Therefore, it is uneconomical in many areas, such as extensive pastures that exist in North America.

 How does biocontrol tackle the weed?

 Dr Hariet Hinz: Classical weed biocontrol tries to introduce host-specific herbivores, so that could be insects, mites or fungal pathogens from the native range of the invasive species.
 So, the idea is not to eradicate these invasive plants but to reduce the vigour, reduce their spread, to give the native plants a chance to compete against them.

 What is done to ensure that the bio-control agents are safe for their new environment?

 Dr Hariet Hinz: Most of our work consists of host-specificity tests, so meaning to establish the host range of these insects, make sure they only develop and thrive on the target weeds, not on any native species that are closely related or any crops or other economically important species.
 Ensuring that these insects that are released are environmentally safe is key.

 Which species are used to control toadflax?